eleurent/twitter-graph/README.md

 [4/2406] Fetching friends of @Ariane_lis
 ```

-If you are too impatient and want to preview the graph with the data downloaded so far, use the `--stop-on-rate-limit` option.
+If you are too impatient and want to preview the graph with the data downloaded so far, you can use `CTRL + C` to interrupt fetching.

 The resulting graph will be exported to two .csv files containing the nodes and edges.
 ```
 [4/2406] Fetching friends of @Ariane_lis
-...but it failed.
-Error: [{'message': 'Rate limit exceeded', 'code': 88}] You reached the rate limit.
-Disable --stop-on-rate-limit or try again later.
+KeyboardInterrupt.
+Exporting the graph...
 Successfully exported 2406 nodes to out\graph.nodes.csv.
 Successfully exported 128 edges to out\graph.edges.csv.
 ```